SotaYoshida/PairingHamiltonians.jl/README.md

 - Full Configuration Interaction (FCI)/Exact Diagonalization
 - Hartree-Fock (HF)
 - Bardeen-Cooper-Schrieffer (BCS)
 - Many-Body Perturbation Theory (MBPT) a.k.a.
-Moeller-Plesset method
+Møller–Plesset method
 - Coupled Cluster (CC)
 - In-Medium Similarity Renormalization Group (IM-SRG)
 - Eigenvector Continuation (EC)

 ## Installation

+Note: This package is still under development.
+The following instructions are not working yet.

 Assuming you have Julia installed, you can install the package by running the following commands in the Julia REPL:
 ```julia